-SINGAPORE AND PRAGUE — Singapore and Indonesia are so far the only Southeast Asian states to openly condemn Russia’s full-scale invasion of Ukraine, with the wealthy city-state going as far as to announce sanctions on Moscow earlier this week.
+SINGAPORE, BANGKOK and PRAGUE — Singapore and Indonesia are so far the only Southeast Asian states to openly condemn Russia’s full-scale invasion of Ukraine, with the wealthy city-state going as far as to announce sanctions on Moscow earlier this week.

 For the most part, however, analysts reckon most of the region’s governments will aim to keep a low profile amid the conflict, sensitive to not frustrating either their Western partners or Russia, a key provider of hardware and weapons to many Southeast Asian militaries.

 Neither will they want a war in eastern Europe to exacerbate tensions with China closer to home, especially since there are fears Beijing could leverage the global distraction of Ukraine to amplify its aggression in the contested South China Sea, where Beijing is locked in territorial disputes with several Southeast Asian states.

 It will be a tricky balance for many to strike at a moment regional states are being pressed by the West to take diplomatic sides.

 Thai Prime Minister Prayut Chan-ocha’s elected but military-influenced government has announced his elected but military government will maintain its “neutrality” in the conflict, despite coming under pressure from 25 Bangkok-based ambassadors to speak out against the invasion.

 Vietnam, caught between alliances with Moscow and the West, took a middling position through its UN representative Dang Hoang Giang for “an end to the use of force” and “efforts for a lasting solution” during an emergency session of the UN General Assembly on Tuesday, according to the Vietnam News Agency.